 Most of the College's employees are members of one of the two principal post employment benefit plans: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff and a College Group Personal Pension Scheme for non-teaching staff which is managed by Aviva.
-The TPS is a defined benefit scheme and the group personal pension scheme is a defined contribution scheme.
+The TPS is a multi-employer defined benefit scheme and the group personal pension scheme is a defined contribution scheme.
 No defined benefit pension liability arises as a result of contributions to the Group Personal Pension Scheme.

 The TPS pension costs are assessed in accordance with the advice of independent qualified actuaries.
-The latest formal actuarial valuation of the TPS was 31 March 2016.
+The latest formal actuarial valuation of the TPS was 31 March 2019 but the outcome is not yet published.